arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ```

 As the warning message states, the effect of applying the `-Ofast` option when
-compiling Fortram programs can be achieved by using the
+compiling Fortran programs can be achieved by using the
 `-O3 -ffast-math -fstack-arrays` options instead.

 ## Compile and optimize using CPU auto-detection